How to Help Your Child Release Pee in the Potty (When They're Holding It In)

 This content contains affiliate links which means I may make a commission from shopping from these links.

-When I started working with parents as a potty training consultant, I figured the most common potty training problem would be too many accidents.
-But guess what I actually see tripping up the process more often?
+When I first started as a potty training consultant, I assumed the biggest problem would be accidents.

 Think about how it's felt when you've been on a roadtrip and can't find a rest stop soon enough to get to the bathroom and pee.
 While you're waiting to pull off the road and get to a bathroom, it feels SUPER uncomfortable, right?